 The challenge was to create and execute a full campaign that refreshed Cousiño-Macul’s image, therefore reconnecting with, rather than alienating, their loyal consumer base.

 We began the process by leading market research designed to deliver both quantitative and qualitative insights into consumer perception of Cousiño-Macul.

 The results were solid, revealing three main takeaways.
 Firstly, despite not changing a stroke on labels or communications in a quarter century, the brand was perceived positively by the Chilean people, particularly residents of Santiago.
 Secondly, the wine itself was viewed as having an excellent taste, aroma and good portfolio of grape varieties.
 Thirdly, while its competitors ranked higher in terms of consumer top-of-mind, the Cousiño-Macul brand was still firmly ingrained in their collective psyche.

 It is not an exaggeration to say that the Cousiños helped build and shape Santiago as it is today.
 They brought over some of the first vines from France, were instrumental in 19th Century politics, built some of the city’s most iconic buildings, parks and avenues, and were largely responsible for kick-starting the industrial revolution in Chile.
 For this reason, the family name has become almost synonymous with Santiago—a part of the collective memory of the people.

-DIt became clear that Cousiños’ family legacy was represented by four visual and cultural assets
+It became clear that Cousiños’ family legacy was represented by four visual and “cultural assets:”

 – Their family seal